 insufficiencies and provide assurance of compliance with clinical standards.

 The stages of the audit cycle.
+Preparation and

+planning, measure

+performance, implement

+change, sustain

+improvement.

-Preparation and planning, measure performance, implement change, sustain improvement.
-Moral Dilemmas and Ethics The code of conduct for regulated practitioners.
-The current laws and best practice guidance relating to consent and confidentiality.
-Apply the principles of good practice in relation to various sports medicine scenarios in areas of consent, confidentiality, anti-doping, use of innovative versus evidence-based practice, athlete/practitioner relationship, return to play decisions, performance vs. health balance.
+Moral Dilemmas and Ethics The code of conduct for Apply the principles of good

+regulated practitioners. practice in relation to

+The current laws and best various sports medicine

+practice guidance relating to scenarios in areas of

+consent and confidentiality. consent, confidentiality,

+anti-doping, use of

+innovative versus evidence-

+based practice,

+athlete/practitioner

+relationship, return to play

+decisions, performance vs.

+health balance.